Masouma864/ImmigrationAgency-Js/README.md

 # Project Name:Capstone-Project

 > Description :
-This project is a simple Migration INC which exprot different kinds of visa for people.
+This project is a simple Migration INC which exports different kinds of visa for people.

 ## Built With